amiralirh/ModernControl2024/Part1/README.md

 Script Workflow

-1.Parameter Definition: Defines the physical parameters of the system.
-2.Initial Conditions: Sets the initial state of the system .
+1.Parameter Definition: Defines the physical parameters of the system./n 2.Initial Conditions: Sets the initial state of the system .
 3.Simulation: Uses MATLAB's ode45 solver to solve the differential equations defined in nonlinear_dynamics.m over a specified time span.
 4.Data Visualization: Plots the simulation results to analyze the system's behavior under different initial conditions.